turbot/steampipe-plugin-gcp/docs/tables/gcp_bigtable_instance.md

   gcp_bigtable_instance;
 ```

-### List of members and their associated iam roles for the big table instance
+### Get members and their associated IAM roles for each instance

 ```sql
 select